Your 24 Week Old Baby – Development, Milestones & Care

-Your 24-week old baby is now full of energy and very active.
-She needs a lot of time on the floor to explore things around and also exercise her limb muscles for physical development.
-She will also start bringing her legs to her mouth to suck and chew!
-It will be a fun game for a few weeks, and this prepares her legs and hips for crawling.
-It will also help her to get to sitting position from lying down.
+Your 24-week-old baby is now full of energy and very active.
+He needs a lot of time on the floor to explore things around him and also exercise his limb muscles for physical development.
+Your baby will also start bringing his legs to his mouth to suck and chew!
+It will be a fun game for a few weeks, and this will prepare his legs and hips for crawling.
+It will also help him to get into the sitting position from lying down.

-Your princess will also love games which involve rhymes, talking, sing, and any kind of sounds.
-You can make animal sounds and show her the photographs to make her laugh and teach at the same time.
-She might also start mimicking you with this fun game.
+Your baby will also love games involving rhyming, talking, singing, and any kind of sound-generating activity.
+You can make animal sounds and show him pictures to make him laugh and teach at the same time.
+He might also start mimicking you with this fun game.

 Finger puppets are another good option.
-Little kids really enjoy finger puppets, and you can find her active involvement in this game.
+Little kids really enjoy finger puppets, and you can find his active involvement in this game.

 [Also Read: 6 Months Old Baby Games and Activities]